jjos2372/burstcoin-jminer/README.md

 ## OpenCL
-The miner uses openCL for most of the mining calculations, ensure it is setup correctly.
+The miner can use openCL for most of the mining calculations, ensure it is setup correctly.
 Instructions can be found e.g. here (thanks cryo): https://github.com/bhamon/gpuPlotGenerator/blob/master/README.md You could also use that instruction to find your platformId and deviceId if needed.
 Since version 0.4.4 all available platforms and devices are listed on startup.

-### useOpenCl (default:true)
+### useOpenCl (default:false)
-Since version 0.6.0 openCL is optional.
-Thanks harry1453!
-Disable (useOpenCl=false) to only use CPU for mining.
-Following settings are only relevant if openCL is used.

-    default=false
+To enable openCL

+    useOpenCl=true

 ### platformId (default:0)
 id of openCL platform on your system. one platform may have multiple